Power over Ethernet (PoE) 802.3af

 PoE 802.3af has many advantages that contribute to its popularity:

-• Simple installation : One cabling for data and power reduces installation complexity and costs.
-Users can use their existing Ethernet infrastructure, making it faster and easier to deploy new devices.
+• Simple installation: Single cabling for data and power reduces installation complexity and costs.
+Users can use existing Ethernet infrastructure, making it faster and easier to deploy new devices.

 Summary